THE WHAREKIRAUPONGA UNDERGROUND MINE

 VENTILATION RAISES

 A drilling platform would be established on the preferred site and exploration, geotechnical, and hydrogeological drilling and analysis would be undertaken.
-Should the location be declared unsuitable, an alternative drill site would need to be established and the process repeated.
-The tunnel design will be finalised upon identification of suitable ventilation shaft locations.

 A vent stack would be established at the top of each ventilation raise.
 These would be installed by helicopter and remain in place for the duration of the project.
-The surrounding disturbed area would be rehabilitated.

 A drilling platform would be established on the preferred site and exploration, geotechnical, and hydrogeological drilling and analysis would be undertaken.
-Should the location be declared unsuitable, an alternative drill site would need to be established and the process repeated.
-The tunnel design will be finalised upon identification of suitable ventilation shaft locations.

 A vent stack would be established at the top of each ventilation raise.
 These would be installed by helicopter and remain in place for the duration of the project.
-The surrounding disturbed area would be rehabilitated.

 WILLOWS ROAD SURFACE INFRASTRUCTURE